karenpeng/citibike-visualization/README.md

-# citibike ride visualization
+# citibike trip visualization

-Citibike ride (9/1/2015 - 9/3/2015) visualization
+Citibike trip (9/1/2015 - 9/3/2015) visualization

+The [Citi Bike](http://www.citibikenyc.com/) system, operated by Motivate, features thousands of bikes at hundreds of stations across New York and Jersey City.
+Citi Bikes are available 24/7, 365 days a year.
+Station locations are based on population and transit needs, and were selected through a participatory public input process.

+This is a visualization of citibike amount changes in all the stations during three days.
-using a open source React wrapper for MapboxGL-js and overlay [API](https://github.com/uber/react-map-gl)
+It uses an open source React wrapper for MapboxGL-js and overlay [API](https://github.com/uber/react-map-gl)

 data source: [citibike system data](https://www.citibikenyc.com/system-data)